survivejs/react-book/manuscript/05_react_and_flux.md

 };
 ```

 I have separated the higher order portion and decorator wrapping for clarity.
 It would be possible to perform both steps in the same function but I find it more readable this way.
 Can you see the wrapping idea?
-Our decorator tracks store state and then passes it to the component contained through props.
+Our decorator tracks store state.
+After that it passes the state to the component contained through props.

 T> `...` is known as [ES7 rest spread operator](https://github.com/sebmarkbage/ecmascript-rest-spread).
 It expands the given object to separate key-value pairs, or props, as in this case.